husonlab/phylosketch-app/README.md

 ### JLODA library required

-This project requires the jloda library to be present, available [here](https://github.com/husonlab/jloda).
-As jloda is not (yet) available via maven, you need to build jloda.jar from source and then place it in your local maven repository.
-You can modify the mvn-install-jloda.sh script to do that.
+This project requires the jloda library to be present, available [here](https://github.com/husonlab/jloda2).
+As jloda is not (available via maven, you need to build jloda.jar from source and then place it in your local maven repository.

 ## Quick instructions for working with the code in Intellij